kawgh1/react-crown-clothing-optimized/README.md

     -   https://github.com/ZhangMYihua/lesson-34

 -   ### I opted not to use Apollo + GraphQL in this implementation because Redux Sagas have already been implemented.
 I have included the notes for Apollo + Graph QL for reference

     -   For the Apollo + GraphQL implementation visit here

-## Tools Used

 -   ### GraphQL